IRypSDev/fullstackopen/part0/0.5_SinglePageAppDiagram/singlePageAppDiagram.md

     server-->>browser: JSON file containing the list of notes deactivate server

-    Note right of browser: Browser executes the event handler that renders notes to display
+    Note right of browser: Browser executes the event handler that adds notes to an array and renders them for display

 ```